kylrth/kylrth.github.io/content/post/truth-of-the-church.md

 ---
-title: "My search for truth about the church its teachings"
+title: "My search for truth about the church and its teachings"
 date: 2021-01-03T08:50:12-08:00
 draft: true
 tags: ["religion"]